cloudant-labs/slate/source/includes/api/_sharding.md

 ### Sharding Parameters

-To set appropriate shard values, you must understand the parameters.
-You must set N and Q at database create time.
-Some read/write requests also allow R and W to be set.
-The 4 parameters that interact with sharding are N, Q, R, and W. These parameters are described in this section.
+To set appropriate values, you must understand the parameters.
+You must set N and Q at database creation time.
+In addition, some read/write requests also allow R and W to be set.

 ####`Q` - Sharding

-The number of shards for a database is set when creating the database.
+The number of shards for a database is set at the time the database is created.
 Only Dedicated and Local users can set the number of shards.
 When you create the database, you specify the configuration for the shards.

-You cannot change the Q value for a given database.
-Instead, you must replicate the data for the database into a new database with a different Q value.
+You cannot change the `Q` value for a given database.
+Instead, you are creating a new database with a different `Q` value.

 It is a good idea to create more shards than the number of cluster nodes in your environment.
 When you configure the `Q` value, remember the following recommendations.

 | Rule | Description |
 |-----|--------------|